Skip to main content

 import "core:time"

-// Timing and FPS calculation with a rolling average.
+// Timing and simple FPS tracking for a paced render loop.

 Timer :: struct {